‘E’ Wing – Martin Gosling

 88,000 word novel Folk / Fairytale

-Author royalties from the sale of this book in 2016 will be donated to Saluda Community Land Trust.
+Author royalties from the sale of this book will be donated to Saluda Community Land Trust.

 The second book in the Benjamin Drum Trilogy – Spanning three continents and half a century, this is the second in the series of books charting Benjamin Drum’s life.
 Between Times traces the lives and wanderings of the families along Sorrow Creek in mythical Marshall County, North Carolina.